 Cox-Templeton Injury Prevention Paper Competition

+The Cox-Templeton Paper Competition is a competition of abstracts focused on an aspect of injury prevention that are presented during the EAST Annual Scientific Assembly The Competition is supported by a grant from Drs.
+Jack and Pina Templeton.
 In 2012 this award was renamed the Cox-Templeton Injury Prevention Paper Competition to recognize the contributions of John Templeton, Jr., MD and Ms. Julia Cox-McCarter in the area of Injury Prevention.

 |2007||Kamela Scott, PhD

 Prevention That Works: The Effect of a Focused, Comprehensive Adolescent Violence Program is Both Sustained and Enhanced Over Time